 To come up with a useful strategy:

-- Analyze customer data (use customer profiles and buyer personas) as well as the customer journey and see what elements along the way are important (spoiler alert: All of them are).
+- Analyze customer data (use customer profiles and personas) as well as the customer journey and see what elements along the way are important (spoiler alert: All of them are).

 - Think about how each one of them can be improved or accelerated for the benefit of your customers.